 An important acknowledgement for Swedish Dr Mary Hägg

 The winning study; ”Effects of oral neuromuscular training on swallowing dysfunction among older people in intermediate care” investigated the prevalence of swallowing difficulties in older people in intermediate residential care, and the extent to which they could be successfully treated using the IQoro neuromuscular training device.

 – I am very honoured to have won this award.
 Research on dysphagia is very important and this recognition gives me renewed energy to continue my work.
-Most gratifying is that our research showed very promising results with great significance for the future treatment of the elderly with swallowing difficulties, after stroke and other neurological diagnoses, says Dr Mary Hägg.
+Most gratifying is that our research showed very promising results with great significance for the future treatment of the elderly with swallowing difficulties, after stroke and other neurological diagnoses, says Mary Hägg.